 Next up would be finding the perfect place to have coffee and get some work done in a cool surrounding, one of the perks of this digital nomad life!
 The Curb, with two locations in town (at UH Mānoa and in Kaimukī) looks like perhaps the perfect place for this, as it has a range of non-dairy milks on offer, and an extensive range of beans from premium roasters served by some very knowledgeable baristas with a passion for coffee.
 Other solid options are Coffee Talk and Blue Tree Cafe which both seem to have excellent coffee, free wifi and friendly staff.

 Of course a high priority of a trip to Hawaii for me would be to get out into that beautiful nature, and what better way to do that than taking a hike on the island?
 O'ahu has many great hikes scattered around the island that all look wonderful, but two that particularly catch my eye are the relatively easy Kuli'ou'ou Ridge Trail that offers great views over the island to the east and the Likeke Falls Trail for a secluded but still accessible waterfall hangout spot taking you through some fantastic scenery through the forests.

-After all that, what I’d want to do is just relax on a beach for an afternoon, and O’ahu certainly doesn’t have any shortage of those!
+After all that, what I'd want to do is just relax on one of the North Shore beaches for an afternoon, and O'ahu certainly doesn't have any shortage of those!
 Kawela Bay (also known as Turtle Bay) on the north coast offers a calm place to kick back away from the crowds and surfers of the south and west coast beaches and find some quiet.
-It’s a great place to go snorkling and is also somewhere you might have the chance of seeing the Hawaiian green sea turtle!
+It's a great place to go snorkling and is also somewhere you might have the chance of seeing the Hawaiian green sea turtle!